 The Workday Anypoint Connector facilitates connections between Mule integration applications and Workday by making API calls to the Workday Web Services.
-This example shows you how to use this connector in an integration application where a customer is added to the Workday Revenue Management Console.
+This example shows you how to use this connector in an integration application that adds a customer to the Workday Revenue Management Console.

-The application accepts an XML code which containing the required customer information (customer name, status and category).
-It parses this xml using the Datamapper component and creates a new customer record in a Workday instance.
+The application accepts an XML message that containins the required customer information: customer name, status, and category.
+It parses this XML using the DataWeave transformer and creates a new customer record in a Workday instance.

 <?xml version="1.0" encoding="UTF-8"?> <root> <Account> <CustomerName>John Doe</CustomerName> <BusinessEntityName>John Doe</BusinessEntityName> <Customer_Category_Reference_Type>Customer_Category_ID</Customer_Category_Reference_Type> <Customer_Category_Reference_Value>CUSTOMER_CATEGORY-5</Customer_Category_Reference_Value> <Customer_Status_Reference_Type>Business_Entity_Status_Value_ID</Customer_Status_Reference_Type> <Customer_Status_Reference_Value>ACTIVE</Customer_Status_Reference_Value> </Account> </root>

 To send this request, use a browser extension such as Advanced Rest Client (Google Chrome), or the curl command line utility.

 6. Log in to your Workday account.
 Navigate to View Customer Report and enter

 John Doe in the search field.
 Verify that the customer was added.

 Using a single flow with four elements, this application accepts XML that contains customer information, and then uploads a customer to Workday.